Admissions

 Admissions FAQs

 Books: Parents are responsible for purchasing the curriculum for each student’s classes.
 TOA will provide a booklist upon receipt of each student’s registration packet and registration fee payment.
-Parents are encouraged to find used copies of curriculum books.
 A list of recommended school supplies will also be provided to families.

-Uniform: TOA will provide a uniform list of acceptable uniform pieces and resources for purchasing.
-TOA is committed to keeping uniforms affordable.
+Uniform: TOA will provide a uniform list of acceptable uniform pieces, and resources for purchasing.

-• At the moment, we are striving to keep our tuition costs as reasonable as possible, and are unable to offer financial aid (other than sibling discounts) at this time.
-If you are interested in sending your child, but have a financial need, please contact us and we can try to connect you with potential available resources.
+If you are interested in sending your child, but have a financial need, please contact us at office@toamarietta.com and we will connect you with potential available resources.

 In the hybrid model of education, parents are seen as their childrens’ primary educators, and the home is the primary educational environment.
 That said, the beauty of the hybrid school is that it exists to empower, support, and equip parents to fulfill this sacred vocation in a way that is manageable and even enjoyable given their often busy and hectic schedules.

-In the hybrid school model, students meet 2-3 (Tuesdays and Thursdays for us) days per week for in-person classes at the school campus in all the core subjects as well as enrichment classes (art, music, etc).
+e hybrid school model, students meet 2-3 (Tuesdays and Thursdays for us) days per week for in-person classes at the school campus in all the core subjects as well as enrichment classes (art, music, PE, etc).
 They have the opportunity to experience a robust communal life, a liturgical rhythm, and the invaluable student-teacher relationship that supports and complements their experience at home.
-The balance of the week is spent at home with their parent(s)/families working on the assignments sent home by their teachers, giving them the crucial hours of face-to-face time with their immediate families that is often lacking in conventional educational models.

 Read an AJC article about the hybrid school model!